German Adjective Declination Table

 Good news, you don’t have to learn the table by heart.
 You can derive the adjective endings for the most part from the endings of the definite articles.

-Important note: adjectives that are followed by these words are declined in the same way as adjectives after definite article: derselbe, dieser, jener, mancher, solcher, welcher, alle.
+Important note: Adjectives followed by these words are declined the same way as after the definite article: derselbe, dieser, jener, mancher, solcher, welcher, alle.

 More about German Prepositions here.